-CCP691 Counseling Psychology Professional Seminar I - 2 credits
+CCP691 Professional Seminar I : Counseling Psychology-2 credits

-This is the first of three seminars focusing on students' skills, abilities, interests and goals.
-Students collaborate with each other sharing experiences, thoughts and ideas.
-They work together as a cohort group to begin formulating their individual research projects.
-Their perspectives are broadened as they integrate theory and practice with personal ideas-their own and their classmates'.
-Students prepare to move from the classroom into a field placement in a clinic or other counseling setting, focusing on core counseling functions including assessment, record keeping, and the establishment of goals and objectives in counseling.
-Throughout the three terms students discuss current trends in counseling, ethical considerations surrounding these trends, and present didactic information to their classmates.
+This is the first of three seminars focusing on student skills, abilities, interests and goals.
+Students collaborate with each other sharing experiences, thoughts and ideas, and working together as a cohort group to begin formulating their individual research projects.
+Students perspectives are broadened as they integrate theory and practice with personal ideas - their own and their classmates.
+Preparation for field placement in moving from the classroom to the clinic or school counseling setting is examined with a focus on necessary core counseling functions including assessment, record keeping and the establishment of goals and objectives in counseling.
+Throughout the three terms students discuss current trends in counseling, ethical considerations surrounding these trends and presenting didactic information to their classmates.
 Specific agenda items are selected by identified student needs in collaboration with the seminar leader.

-CCP692 Counseling Psychology Professional Seminar II - 2 credits
+CCP692 Professional Seminar II: Counseling Psychology - 2 credits